AnalogJ/lexicon/README.md

 ### Letsencrypt Instructions
-Lexicon has an example [letsencrypt.sh hook file](examples/letsencrypt.cloudflare.sh) that you can use for any supported provider.
+Lexicon has an example [letsencrypt.sh hook file](examples/letsencrypt.default.sh) that you can use for any supported provider.
-All you need to do is change the PROVIDER parameter.
+All you need to do is set the PROVIDER env variable.

-	letsencrypt.sh --cron --hook letsencrypt.cloudflare.sh --challenge dns-01
+	PROVIDER=cloudflare letsencrypt.sh --cron --hook letsencrypt.default.sh --challenge dns-01

 ## TroubleShooting & Useful Tools